BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Evaluation

-\textbf{Routing computation time consumption.} This section analyzes the time consumption of routing computation under a fixed dataflow configuration, with the PFS update interval in BlockFLEX set to $\delta = 100\text{s}$.
-We measure only the computational overhead during the path selection phase.
+\udm{The time consumption of routing computation is analyzed under a fixed dataflow configuration}, with the PFS update period in BlockFlex set to $\delta = 100~\text{s}$.
+Only the computational overhead during the path selection phase is measured.
 Both the Minimum Hop-count Path (MHP) and Shortest Distance Path (SDP) are computed using the \texttt{networkx} library \cite{hagberg2008exploring}.
 These two path selection methods are widely adopted in protocols such as AODV \cite{perkins2003rfc3561} and OSPF \cite{rfc5340}.
 As illustrated in \fig\ref{fig:time}, despite operating on networks with thousands of nodes, both MHP and SDP maintain exceptionally low computational overhead via the \texttt{networkx} library.
 Within geographic routing schemes, SHORT requires more time than OrbitCast due to its denser vector operations.

-In BlockFLEX, \fig\ref{fig:time} (left) reveals a periodic pattern in computation time, with cycles corresponding to the predefined PFS recomputation interval ($\delta = 100\text{s}$). \fig\ref{fig:time} (right) demonstrates that the stateful mode maintains low computation time, as next-hop decisions are efficiently determined through simple table lookups.
+In BlockFlex, \fig\ref{fig:time} (a) reveals a periodic pattern in computation time, with cycles corresponding to the predefined PFS recomputation period ($\delta = 100~\text{s}$). \fig\ref{fig:time} (b) demonstrates that the stateful mode maintains low computation time, as next-hop decisions are efficiently determined through simple table lookups.
 In contrast, the stateless mode incurs substantially higher computational overhead, as each satellite along the traffic path must perform computationally intensive geographic-based PFS calculations.
-In our experiments, the SPQ $\mathcal{Q}$ computation is triggered by newly adjacent source satellite sets.
-Its time cost is negligible compared to PFS recomputation, resulting in less noticeable periodicity.
-As clearly demonstrated in \fig \ref{fig:time} (b), BlockFLEX exhibits significant computational efficiency: it achieves average computation time reductions of 56\% and 36\% compared to geographic routing (OrbitCast) and shortest-path routing (MHP), respectively.
-Additionally, it is anticipated that as update interval in BlockFLEX $\delta $ increases, the overall computational overhead will decrease due to reduced spatial computations; however, this will result in degraded routing reachability.
+In the experiments, the SPQ computation is triggered by newly adjacent source satellite sets.
+Its time cost is negligible compared to PFS recomputation, resulting in less noticeable periodicity. \udm{As clearly demonstrated in \fig\ref{fig:time} (c), BlockFlex achieves significant computational efficiency: it reduces average computation time by 56\% compared to the geographic routing scheme OrbitCast ($0.174$~ms vs. $0.399$~ms), and by 36\% compared to the shortest-path routing MHP ($0.174$~ms vs. $0.274$~ms).} Additionally, it is anticipated that as the update interval $\delta$ in BlockFlex increases, the overall computational overhead will decrease due to reduced spatial computations; however, this will result in degraded routing reachability.

-\subsection{Latency and stability}
+\subsection{Latency and Stability}